 A serious book about how a country was built — not a tourism guide, not a celebration, not a business-setup manual.
 An argument that earns its conclusions.

-This page records the official identity of the work for readers, booksellers, libraries, search engines, and knowledge graph systems.
+This page records the preferred identity of the work for readers, booksellers, libraries, academic platforms, search engines, AI systems and knowledge-graph services.

 |---|---|